mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 Say we want to update the username of a particular user and we have their id:

-Example

-TODO.
+TODO (refer to the code!)

 ### API

-Ultimately code generation should be used to make an easy to use API, but initially identify columns by string names and use object type for values.

-Serialization format JSON.
+TODO

 ### Consumer Groups and Replicas

 - Use a static partition assignment - no consumer groups.
     - Don't ever want partitions moving about.
-- Ultimately, want to have more than one materialized view processor operating side-by-side per partition.
+- Ultimately, want to have more than one materialized view processor operating side-by-side each partition.
 One will be the 'leader' (which does the work required re: the command topic).
 - The others will be used to implement zero-wait failover + scale read throughput.

 ### Kafka Topic replication requirements

 - For HA, need three replicas for all topics.
 - That's expensive.
-- If all we care about is not loosing data, data requirements are just triple replication of change log data. with three unique columns, have this via re-partitioning automatically.
+- If all we care about is not loosing data, data requirements are just triple replication of change log data in some form. with three unique columns, have this via re-partitioning automatically.
     - It would be possible to make this work, but it'd be substantially more complex to implement.